gap-system/GapWWW/Install/linux.md

 installation which includes all packages and some optimisations.

 GAP is available for installation in several package managers.
-A good overview of available GAP packages is available on <a href="https://repology.org/project/gap/versions">this repology project page</a>.
+A good overview of available GAP packages is available on [this repology project page](https://repology.org/project/gap/versions).